 Yes.
-The University of Bristol holds two Open Days each year when you will be able to look around not only the School of Chemistry, but also other parts of the University of Bristol, such as our Halls of Residence.
+The University of Bristol holds several Open Days each year when you will be able to look around not only the School of Chemistry, but also other parts of the University of Bristol, such as our Halls of Residence.
 There will be subject talks describing the structure of our degree programmes and a chance to meet members of academic staff and students.
 Places for these Open Days are limited, and it is necessary to book online in order to attend.
 You would, however, also be welcome to arrange an informal visit.
 Each week during the summer we hold tours of the department, giving you the chance to ask questions and find out more about the School of Chemistry and our degree programmes.
 You could also combine your visit with a tour of the University precinct.
-Details of how to book an Open Day are available.
-For an informal tour of the School of Chemistry or University precinct, please contact the school.
+For an informal tour of the School of Chemistry or University precinct, please contact the School of Chemistry.

 We are looking for students who are not only academically very strong, but are also well motivated and who want to challenge themselves in order to expand their knowledge and understanding.
-We therefore want to know not only about your interest and ability in Chemistry, but also your enthusiasm for non-academic pursuits.
+Naturally, we will want to know about your interest and ability in Chemistry, but we are also interested in your enthusiasm for non-academic pursuits.
 Tell us about the aspects of Chemistry that interest you most.
 Which aspect of your Chemistry course do you enjoy most?
 Are you especially interested in the application of Chemistry in society, or are you most intrigued by fundamental theory?
+How much Chemistry or general science reading have you done beyond that required by your A level or IB course?
 Is there an experiment that you have really liked doing, or perhaps something that you have only seen as a demonstration but would like the chance to try for yourself?
+Have you attended a Chemistry summer school?
 We’d also like to find out about your interests outside your studies.
 You may be a dedicated musician, a talented actor or excel at a particular sport.
 Alternatively, you may not have an aptitude for music, drama or sport, but just be enthusiastic and willing to give things a try.
 Tell us about them all.

 We appreciate that many applicants will find it difficult to arrange work experience with a company in the scientific sector.
 Many organisations, especially those in the pharmaceutical sector, offer very valuable work-experience schemes, but there are only a limited number of places available and you will need to live near one of their sites.
 If you have managed to arrange a placement with such a company, then you should certainly mention it in your personal statement; we would be most interested to hear about what you did and what you learned.
 If you haven’t, and you have instead done some work experience in a different sector, then don’t worry.
 We don’t expect all our applicants to have secured a placement in the chemical sector.
-You will nevertheless have developed valuable transferrable skills as part of your placement.
+Any work experience will have helped you to develop valuable transferrable skills.

 We would want, and indeed encourage, you to be interested in all areas of science and it is therefore not surprising that some of our applicants also apply for subjects other than Chemistry.
 It is certainly difficult to break science up into discrete subject areas; Chemistry is often considered to be the central science because it has applications in so many other disciplines.
 This is one of the reasons why the first year of our Chemistry degree programmes allows you to study subjects other than Chemistry.
 We want you to develop a good grounding in all areas of science.
 Your personal statement should reflect your interests.
 The fact that you have also applied for degree programmes in related areas such as Natural Sciences, Biochemistry, Pharmacology, Chemical Physics or Materials Science will not count against you.
 We do appreciate, however, that if you are also applying for Medicine, Dentistry or Veterinary Science, it can sometimes be difficult to write your personal statement.
 In these cases, we would advise focussing your application on these subjects and emailing us a separate personal statement to explain why you are also interested in Chemistry.